chrisglein/chrisglein.github.io/heist/new-rules.md

 <img class="card" alt="trick card" style="max-width: 150px" src="new-rulebook/trick.png"/> <img class="card" alt="trick card" style="max-width: 150px" src="new-rulebook/trickReward.png"/>

-At this time you (and only you) may play any number of trick cards to modify the token results.
+At this time you (and only you) may play any number of Trick cards to modify the token results.
 These could involve flipping tokens, adding additional tokens, or any number of effects.

 ### 5. RESOLVE
 Add the revealed modifiers from tokens and assist cards to your skill score.
 If the sum is less than the target number for that skill you have <strong>failed</strong> the Obstacle.
 Otherwise you <strong>succeeded</strong>.

 #### FAILURE
 - Apply the "failure" effect of the Obstacle (if any).
-- Unless the Obstacle says it is “Mandatory”, discard the Obstacle card.
+- Unless the Obstacle says it is “Mandatory”, returrn the Obstacle card to the game box.
 - Discard any assist cards that were played.
-- If you played a trick card that has a score (cheese) value, add it to your score pile.
+- If you played a Trick card that has a score (cheese) value, add it to your score pile.
-- You may use the “Failure” (bottom) effect of one trick card you played or of a trick card from your hand.
+- You may use the “Failure” (bottom) effect of one Trick card you played or of a Trick card from your hand.
 These are added to your identity card to upgrade your skills.
+- Discard any other played Trick cards.

 #### SUCCESS
 - Apply the "success" effect of the Obstacle (if any).
 - Add the Obstacle card to your score pile.
 - All players who played assist cards with a score (cheese) value adds their assist card to their score pile.
 - Any player who played an assist card with a “Success” (bottom) effect adds that card to their identity card.
 These will upgrade their skills.
+- Discard any played Trick cards.

 ### 6. PREPARE
 You draw resource cards from the deck until you have 5 cards in your hand.